José Villarrubia: Biography

 In 2019 Casterman published the first French language graphic novel completely colored by Villarrubia.
 A new chapter of the series Le Transperceneige (Snowpiercer: Extinctions), the comic was written and illustrated by series co-creator Jean-Marc Rochette.
-The publishing of this new volume was timed originally to coincide with the release of the new Snowpiercer TV series that adapts this comic.
-The series was produced by TNT and premiered on May 17, 2020.
+The release of this volume was originally scheduled to coincide with the premiere of the Snowpiercer television adaptation.
+Snowpiercer TV series that adapts this comic.
+The series was produced by TNT and premiered in May 2020.

 DC Comics' prestige imprint Black Label published two series colored by Villarrubia launched in November 2020, Sweet Tooth: The Return, where he reunited with collaborator Jeff Lemire and the long delayed The Other History of the DC Universe, written by John Ridley.